 The Torres Strait occupies the space between Australia and New Guinea.
 It’s fairly small, just 650 nm between Thursday Island and Indonesia’s first port of clearance.

 There are some cruisers (like our friends on S/V Field Trip) who are going over the top of New Guinea to get to Southeast Asia.
 Getting any further north than that requires dealing with the Philippines – either through or around the top of the Philippines into the South China Sea.

 Traveling around South Africa requires tackling the Cape of Good Hope, which is not to be taken lightly due to the challenges in the winds and currents.
 The alternative is the Suez.
 There used to be a rally passing through the Suez.
 The other alternative is to hire private security, but that’s pretty complex.
 Reports show 358 boats sailing through Cape Town verses 19 through the Suez – again, 95% choose Cape Town*.
 I know the Mediterranean is a great cruising ground, but we decided if we want to cruise it, we’d rather cross the Atlantic twice than go through the Suez.

 Barring racing yachts who are smashing world records, it’s not uncommon to complete a circumnavigation in a year and a half.
 This is a fairly straightforward and quick route.

-Longer circumnavigations still use the same route, but add on detours.
+Longer circumnavigation routes still use the same general track, but add on detours.
 For example, we extended our South Pacific portion into two seasons by sailing south to spend cyclone season in New Zealand.